-This universal bathroom is part of a walk-out basement in a Castle Pines home.
+This universal bathroom is part of a walk-out basement in a home in Castle Pines.

 The couple wanted to bring more functionality to the space, in order to accommodate them as their mobility changed.
-The doorways were widened, and ample floor space was included for easier wheelchair access.
+The doorways were made wider, and ample floor space was included for easier wheelchair access.

 A doorless, curbless shower with a bench opens up the space and makes it easy for an attendant to provide assistance, if needed.
 The toilet area is also doorless, yet private, and includes wall-mounted handrails for support.